iridiumtao/Fine-Tuning-Taiwanese-Hokkien-LLM-for-Medical-Advising/README.md

 Our project aims to create a large language model specialized in medical advisors capable of communicating in Taiwanese Hokkien.
 This model could provide preliminary medical information to elderly speakers, enhancing disease prevention and encouraging early treatment.
 We can then integrate the LLM with existing Taiwanese Hokkien [Speech-to-Text](https://www.kaggle.com/competitions/espnet-taiwanese-asr/overview) and [Text-to-Speech](http://tts001.iptcloud.net:8804/)*1 models to provide a voice-based service.
 This human-centered design minimizes technology adoption barriers by meeting users in their native language context, extending technological assistance to traditionally underserved rural communities and elderly populations who might otherwise struggle with standard Mandarin UI-based systems.

 The system will be explicitly designed and marketed as a preliminary information tool rather than a diagnostic service.
 Users will be informed that "this system provides general health information only and is not a substitute for professional medical diagnosis or treatment."
 We will also need a committee of healthcare professionals to review system responses periodically and make sure AI suggestions do not make mistakes.
-The system will need to comply with Taiwan FDA's Artificial Intelligence / Machine Learning - Based Software as Medical Device ([AI/ML-Based SaMD](https://www.fda.gov.tw/tc/includes/GetFile.ashx?id=f637648052118207932)) and Taiwan FDA's [Guidance for Industry on Management of Cybersecurity in Medical Devices](https://www.fda.gov.tw/tc/includes/GetFile.ashx?id=f637558103530220620)
+The system will need to comply with Taiwan FDA's Artificial Intelligence / Machine Learning-Based Software as Medical Device ([AI/ML-Based SaMD](https://www.fda.gov.tw/tc/includes/GetFile.ashx?id=f637648052118207932)) and Taiwan FDA's [Guidance for Industry on Management of Cybersecurity in Medical Devices](https://www.fda.gov.tw/tc/includes/GetFile.ashx?id=f637558103530220620).

 We anticipate that hospitals and clinics could adopt or integrate this system into the existing National Health Insurance App, enabling technology to assist previously underserved rural and elderly populations.
 This would promote better health outcomes among citizens while improving resource utilization efficiency across Taiwan's healthcare system, creating a more accessible and equitable healthcare environment that respects linguistic preferences while leveraging technological innovation.

-*1, this is a demo website of TTS system developed by Speech AI Research Center, National Yang Ming Chiao Tung University, Taiwan
+*1, this is a demo website of TTS system with translation capability developed by Speech AI Research Center, National Yang Ming Chiao Tung University, Taiwan
 ### Contributors

 <!-- Table of contributors and their roles.